 Q1: Can I be informed as soon as a purchase order that I need to authorise, is entered in Sage 200?

 Yes, you can set up email notification messages.
 An email message is sent automatically to the authoriser and originator when a purchase order is entered.

 Q2: What happens to orders I need to Authorise when I am on holiday?

 Nothing.
-The orders will remain unauthorised in the system until you authorise them you can however set up an alternative authoriser in Purchase Order Processing > POP Utilities > System Set up > Authorisation Out of Office.
-You can also see others Alternative Authorisers in Purchase Order Processing > POP Utilities > System Set up > Maintain Alternative Authorisers.
+The orders will remain unauthorised in the system until you authorise them you can, however, set up an alternative authoriser in Purchase Order Processing > POP Utilities > System Set up > Authorisation Out of Office.
+You can also see other Alternative Authorisers in Purchase Order Processing > POP Utilities > System Set up > Maintain Alternative Authorisers.

 Q3: Can I still authorise Orders even if I have set up an alternative?